Here, you'll learn about:

 Not sure where to start with an upcoming Cluster assignment?
 Or maybe you’re looking for feedback on a finished draft?
 Wherever you are in the writing process, your Peer Research & Writing Specialist are here to help!

 We work through individual appointments to help students clarify their ideas, sharpen their use of language, and develop their voices in college-level writing.

 We also host weekly drop-in office hours, no appointment necessary.
 We love answering quick questions about current and upcoming assignments, our own experiences with the Cluster program, our favorite study skills, and navigating university life as a first-year student.

 UCLA Library’s Writing Instruction and Research Education (WI+RE) team creates interactive modules and downloadable handouts for each stage of academic research and writing.
 They're created by students, for students, and some of our favorite resources include the Avoiding Plagiarism and Citing Sources Workshop and the downloadable Research Paper Planner.

 Undergraduate Writing Center

-While your Cluster course's Embedded Inquiry Specialist specializes in Cluster assignments and writing, the Undergraduate Writing Center is equipped to help you with writing, research, and applications more generally.
+While your Cluster course's Peer Research & Writing Specialist specializes in Cluster assignments and writing, the Undergraduate Writing Center is equipped to help you with writing, research, and applications more generally.